Taming Preference Mode Collapse via Directional Decoupling Alignment in Diffusion Reinforcement Learning¶

 Overall Architecture¶

-D2-Align is a two-stage decoupled framework.
-Stage 1 learns a directional correction vector to debias the reward signal while keeping the generator frozen.
-Stage 2 uses the learned correction direction to guide generator optimization, preventing the model from collapsing into specific modes.
-The core idea is to correct the direction of reward signals rather than their magnitude.
+D2-Align is a two-stage decoupling framework: Stage 1 learns a directional correction vector to debias the reward signal while the generator is frozen; Stage 2 utilizes the learned correction direction to guide generator optimization, preventing the model from falling into specific modes.
+The Core Idea is to correct the direction of the reward rather than its magnitude.

 Key Designs¶